okalangkenneth/renewable_assets_database/README.md

 In this example, the NOT NULL constraint is used to ensure that the ID, Date, TransactionType, and CashFlowAmount columns always have values.
 If a user tries to insert a record without a value for these columns, the database will return an error.

 ### Redundancy
 Redundancy is another strategy for minimizing data loss.
-This involves storing copies of your data in multiple locations.
-In a SQL Server environment, you can achieve this using database mirroring or Always On availability groups.
+This involves storing copies of our data in multiple locations.
+In a SQL Server environment, we can achieve this using database mirroring or Always On availability groups.

 Here's a simple diagram illustrating the concept of redundancy: